-We have also been working to thin the forest around the lake to reduce the risk of catastrophic wildfire, which destroys habitat and can cause serious erosion into the lake and stream, compromising water quality.
+We have also been working to thin the forest and reintroduce low-intensity fire safely through controlled burning around the lake to reduce the risk of catastrophic wildfire, which destroys habitat and can cause serious erosion into the lake and stream, compromising water quality.

 The Nature Conservancy acquired property around Independence Lake in late April 2010, and now we are working with partners to:

 - Preserve critical habitat for native fish and wildlife

 - Reduce the risk of introduction of aquatic invasive plants and animals

 - Implement forest management strategies to decrease the risk of wildfire and subsequent erosion into the lake

 - Allow visitors to enjoy the lake in ways that are compatible with the conservation of this precious resource

 Independence Lake is a priority for the Northern Sierra Partnership, an alliance dedicated to cooperative action that will conserve the lands and waters of the Northern Sierra, and enhance its communities and local economies, for future generations.